-Cyberbullying is online harassment targeted towards an individual.
+Cyberbullying is online harassment targeted toward an individual.
 This can happen anywhere on social websites, chatrooms, gaming platforms, or learning platforms.
 An example includes posting hateful messages and images, posting humiliating comments, and rumors about an individual.

 There are cases where youngsters create fake identities to malign the image with improper pics and comments.
 Cyberbullies need attention and are intimidating.
 They seek popularity and entertainment while damaging other kids emotionally.
 It can lead to anxiety, depression, lack of confidence, and even suicide.

 It is very easy to have fake profiles/identities on the internet and kids are immature to identify this.
 They end up becoming friends with the person who is faking the identity or whose real identity they don’t know.
-They try and gain the trust of kids and have an emotional connection with them with the intension of meeting in person, harming them, having sexual conversations, and sharing naked pics and videos.
+They try and gain the trust of kids and have an emotional connection with them with the intention of meeting in person, harming them, having sexual conversations, and sharing naked pics and videos.

 This is the biggest threat and has very little awareness.
-The majority of children are unaware that strangers may try to find out their information and would like to connect with them as their friend.
+The majority of children are unaware that strangers may try to find out their information and would like to connect with them as their friends.
 In the race to gain more followers or friends on social media they connect with people they should not be contacting.

 The best weapon against all this is education.
-Talking to kids, about how to interact, setting expectations, teaching them on setting boundaries, what they can or can’t share with anyone is the key.
+Talking to kids, about how to interact, setting expectations, teaching them on setting boundaries, and what they can or can’t share with anyone is the key.
 Ultimately this dialogue between you and your children will save them from harm.

 As the best parenting technique, you need to start this earlier when your kids are almost 6 years old.
 Ask them what they are doing.
 Communication should be both ways and your kid should be comfortable sharing information with you.